pffy/m/cotton.md

 ### Export options

-You have six methods of exporing data in Google Sheets to Markdown tables:
+You have six options for exporting data from Google Sheets to Markdown tables:

   1. **Export active range:** The most basic selection in a spreadsheet.
   2. **Export all active ranges:** This allows you to multi-select seperate ranges and export all the converted tables into a single Markdown table document.